GOALCLEOPATRA/MLM/README.md

 ## About

 Multiple Languages and Modalities (MLM) is a dataset consisting of text in three languages (EN, DE, FR), images, location data, and triple classes.
-The resource is designed to evaluate multitask learning systems that conducts the following core tasks:
+The resource is designed to evaluate multitask learning systems that conduct the following core tasks:
-- Information retrieval (IR)
+- Cross-modal retrieval
-- Location estimation (LE)
+- Location estimation

-IR+LE is an architecture for a baseline multitask learning system with two objectives to learn on multiple modalities and languages.
-The pipeline for IR extends a system proposed by Marin et al for cross-modal information retrieval: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf
+IR+LE is an architecture for a baseline multitask learning system that learns on multiple modalities and languages to perform the above tasks.
+The pipeline for cross-modal retrieval extends a system proposed by Marin et al: http://im2recipe.csail.mit.edu/im2recipe-journal.pdf

-## Set Up
+## Multitask IR+LE System and MLM Dataset
 ### Requirements and Setup
 Python version >= 3.7